What Are Fresh Hop Beers?

 Ah, fresh hop season, the moment when hop vines reach a beautifully mature age, get chopped into smithereens, and inevitably churned into the great alcohol that is beer.

-As fresh hop season draws nearer and I become more excited to the point that I’m telling strangers how excited I am, I’ll answer the question that strangers have been asking me: what are fresh hops, and why are you foaming at the mouth?
+As fresh hop season draws nearer and I become so excited to the point that I’m telling strangers how excited I am, I’ll answer the question that strangers have been asking me: what are fresh hops, and why are you foaming at the mouth?

 What Are Fresh Hops?